Aryan-Jain-1710/Tic-Tac-Toe/README.md

 ## Introduction

-This is a graphical user interface that allows the user to play against the computer where the computer auto-generates possible movies in order to win against the user.
+This is a graphical user interface that allows the user to play tic tac toe against the computer where the computer auto-generates possible movies in order to win against the user.